spoorva/CS6200-Final_Project/README.md

 Implementation of TFIDF, Query Likelihood Model (JM smoothed) and BM25 using python.
 The program internally call Indexer.py and Parser.py to parse and index the corpus.

-Implementation of Lucene’s default retrieval model using Java.
+Implementation of Lucene's default retrieval model using Java.
 The helper program Query_cleaning.py cleans the queries so that they can be used by Lucene.

 Run the following commands - <br>